TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/66 - Revelation/Revelation 1/Revelation 1.12.md

 ---

-And I turned to see the voice that spake with me.
-And having turned I saw seven golden candlesticks;
+I turned to see the voice that spoke with me.
+Having turned, I saw seven golden lampstands.